winitzki/scall/tutorial/programming_dhall.md

   ≡ ([] : List (Pair Bool Bool))
 ```

-The padding  `zip` function may be unfamiliar but behaves the same as the standard `List/zip` function as long as both input lists have the same lengths.
+The padding  `zip` function may be unfamiliar but behaves the same as the standard `List/zip`  as long as both input lists have the same lengths.
 When one of the input lists is longer, the standard `zip` truncates the longer list; but the padding `zip` pads the shorter list instead.
 In any case, the padding `zip` (together with the `pure` function defined as `pure x = [x]` for lists) satisfies all the laws of applicative functors and, unlike the truncating `zip`, does not discard any input information.